jpshanno/Event_Based_Sampling/README.md

 (this script has been tested using the 3700 Portable Sampler)
 - Campbell Scientific Datalogger (this script is written for a CR800)
 - [Milone Technologies Standard eTape](https://milonetech.com/)
-  - I have tested sampling using two of the three output modules for eTapes.
-I recommend the Voltage Divider rather than the 0-5V Resistance to Voltage module.
-Experience and personal communications with the manufacturer shows that the Voltage Divider is a more robust option that will not be immediately damaged from a shorted circuit or wiring error
+  - I have tested sampling using the Voltage Divider and 0-5 V Resistance to Voltage output modules.
+Experience and personal communications with the manufacturer shows that the Voltage Divider is a more robust option that will not be immediately damaged from a shorted circuit or wiring error, however your precision will be reduced as the range of teh eTape is recorded from 2.5-5 V rather than 0-5 V.

 # Set up
 Wiring guide for the CR800 and the two tested output module of eTapes